BalajiKudumu/Data-Visualization-using-python-seaborn-plotly-cufflinks-/README.md

 surface graph (3d)

 cf.datagen
-cf.datagen.scatter3d(2,100,mode="stocks"/"abc") stocks=for random stock names / a fpr random alphabet names
+cf.datagen.scatter3d(2,100,mode="stocks"/"abc") stocks=for random stock names / abc for random alphabet names

 kind="spread"
 how these two plots are spread to each other.